What kind of mattress is a Tuft & Needle?

 Can I use the Tuft & Needle mattress with a heating pad?

 Yes, you can use our Tuft & Needle mattress with a heating pad and it will not damage the foam.
 If you use a specific heating pad that works great, drop us a line and let us know.

 What do I do with my old mattress?

-As soon as your Tuft & Needle mattress arrives, we suggest our customers schedule a Salvation Army pickup using: http://satruck.org or work with your local Saint Vincent de Paul Society.
-We've also worked with local churches and homeless shelters to pick up the old mattresses.
-Please call or e-mail us if you need some donation location suggestions and we'd be happy to help.
+As soon as your Tuft & Needle mattress arrives, we suggest our customers schedule a Salvation Army pickup or work with your local Saint Vincent de Paul Society.
+Local churches and homeless shelters are also good options.

 Can the Tuft & Needle mattresses be stacked?